RadialDevGroup/ombudsman/management/WELCOME_EMAIL.md

 On your first day, remember to bring a US passport or 2 forms of ID.

-We have attached your contract, W-4, I-9, and a direct deposit form to be filled out.
-You can complete this step while at Radial.

-We have set you up with a handful of accounts.
+Your Radial email address is (insert Radial email here) and your initial password is (insert initial password).
+Log in at https://accounts.google.com.
+When you log in, you will also notice we have set you up with a handful of accounts.
 Please accept the invitations as soon as possible and please set up two-factor authentication on Github, so that we can begin to give you access to projects.

-Your Radial email address is (insert Radial email here) and your initial password is (insert initial password).
-When you log in, you will also notice we have sent you invites to use Noko.

 Join our Slack workspace with your radial email (https://join.slack.com/t/radialdevgroup/signup?x=x-11720792966-282636290290).